Erg (company)

-Erg S.p.A., acronym for Edoardo Raffinerie Garrone, is an Italian energy company, founded in 1938, and based in Genoa, Italy.
+Erg S.p.A., acronym for Edoardo Raffinerie Garrone, is an Italian energy company founded in 1938 and based in Genoa, Italy.

-It produces wind and solar energy and has operations in Italy, France, Germany, the United Kingdom, Sweden, Poland, Bulgaria, Romania, and the United States.
-As of June 2024, the installed capacity of the group's plants amounted to 3,754 MW.
+It produces wind and solar energy and operates in Italy, France, Germany, the United Kingdom, Poland, Bulgaria, Romania, Spain and the United States.
+As of 31 December 2025, the group had a total installed capacity of 3,974 MW.

-Erg is 62.53% controlled by “SQ Renewables S.p.A.,” a company that is in turn 51% controlled by San Quirico S.p.A. - the holding company of the Garrone-Mondini family - and the remaining 49% by IFM Investors.
+Erg is 62.53% controlled by “SQ Renewables S.p.A.,” a company that is in turn 51% controlled by San Quirico S.p.A. – the holding company of the Garrone‑Mondini family – and the remaining 49% by IFM Investors.

 The company has been listed on the Italian stock exchange since 1997.

 History

 Origins

-Erg was founded by Edoardo Guida Garrone in 1938, founding a company for the refining of petroleum and tar.
-The company, which became a refinery after World War II, chose as its trademark a die (from “Dado,” an affectionate diminutive of Edoardo) on whose faces is reproduced a three-letter acronym, the initials of Edoardo Raffinerie Garrone, or Erg.
+Edoardo Guida Garrone founded Erg in 1938 as a company active in the refining of petroleum and tar.
+The company, which became a refinery after World War II, chose as its trademark a die (from “Dado,” an affectionate diminutive of Edoardo) whose faces bore a three-letter acronym, the initials of Edoardo Raffinerie Garrone, or Erg.

 Postwar period

 In 1947, production began at the Genoa San Quirico Refinery.
 Immediately after World War II, in a country in need of reconstruction, energy needs made oil a key energy source.
 Thanks to the favorable economic situation and the optimal geographical location of the plants, Erg's business experienced rapid development.

-In 1956, Erg signed an agreement to refine the oil on behalf of BP which, thereafter and for a number of years, will hold a minority interest in Erg's share capital.
+In 1956, Erg signed an agreement to refine oil on behalf of BP, which subsequently held a minority interest in Erg's share capital for several years.

-In 1963, 6.5 million tons of processed material was reached.
+In 1963, the refinery reached 6.5 million tonnes of processed material.
 During the 1960s and 1970s the company started to build some oil refineries and pipelines in Italy.
 Specifically, in 1967 Erg built a major pipeline in Arquata Scrivia; in 1971, it entered with other private groups into the shareholding structure of ISAB (Industria Siciliana Asfalti e Bitumi), a company created to build a large refinery in Sicily that began production in 1975 in Priolo Gargallo.